 Folk Horror AI Videos

-Direct the daylight dread of folk horror in your browser with Morphic's folk horror AI video generator.
-Generate folk horror video scenes like a wicker effigy burning on a coastal hilltop at sunset, a circle of hand-knit masked dancers in an isolated village square, or a barefoot procession through a cornfield at golden hour, and pair them with the Music tool to score it with droning hurdy-gurdy and unison folk chant.
-Stitch the ritual beats into a Wicker-Man-grade folk horror short inside the Canvas.
+Direct daylight dread in your browser with Morphic's folk horror AI video generator.
+Create a burning wicker effigy or a cornfield procession at golden hour, score them with droning hurdy-gurdy in Music, then cut a folk horror short inside the Canvas.

 Wicker effigy burning on a coastal hilltop